AtsushiSakai/PythonRobotics/README.md

 ## N joint arm to point control

-N joint arm to a point control simulation.
+N joint arm to a point control simulation using a proportional controller.

 This is a interactive simulation.